 Indigenous media maker, scholar, artist, and storyteller.

-Jarrett Martineau has worked extensively at the intersections of music art, media, technology, and social movements for more than a decade.
-He holds an M.A. and a Ph.D. in Indigenous Governance from the University of Victoria, and has been a Fulbright Visiting Scholar at Columbia University and CUNY's Center for Place, Culture and Politics in New York.
-His research explores the role of art and creativity in advancing Indigenous resurgence and decolonization.
+Jarrett Martineau is a leading voice in Indigenous media and cultural production.
+He works extensively at the intersections of music art, media, technology, and social movements and holds an M.A. and a Ph.D. in Indigenous Governance from the University of Victoria.
+He has been a Fulbright Visiting Scholar at Columbia University and CUNY's Center for Place, Culture and Politics in New York and his academic research explores the role of art and creativity in advancing Indigenous resurgence and decolonization.

 His scholarly research and writing examine Indigenous art, music, and media as emergent forms of political communication.
 By exploring how Indigenous resistances to colonialism and neoliberal capitalism have changed under globalization, Jarrett's research pursues new pathways in Indigenous resurgence through the creative arts.